Canned fish

-Preservation techniques are needed to prevent fish spoilage and lengthen shelf life.
-They are designed to inhibit the activity of spoilage bacteria and the metabolic changes leading to a loss of fish quality.
+Preservation techniques are needed to prevent spoilage and lengthen shelf life.
+They are designed to inhibit the activity of spoilage bacteria and the metabolic changes leading to a loss of quality.
 Spoilage bacteria are the specific bacteria that produce the unpleasant odours and flavours associated with spoiled fish.

 Background

 The "father of canning" is the Frenchman Nicolas Appert.
 In 1795, he began experimenting with ways to preserve fish in jars.
 He placed jars of fish in boiling water.
 During the first years of the Napoleonic Wars, the French government offered a 12,000 franc prize to anyone who could devise a cheap and effective method of preserving large amounts of food.
 The larger armies of the period required increased and regular supplies of quality food.
 Appert submitted his invention and won the prize in January 1810.
 The reason for lack of spoilage was unknown at the time, since it would be another 50 years before Louis Pasteur demonstrated the role of microbes in food spoilage.
 However, glass containers presented problems for transportation.
 Shortly after, the British inventor and merchant Peter Durand patented his own method, this time in a tin can, creating the modern-day process of canning foods.

 Canning was used in the 1830s in Scotland to keep fish fresh until it could be marketed.
-By the 1840s, salmon was being canned in Maine and New Brunswick.
-The commercial salmon canneries had their origins in California, and in the northwest of the US, particularly on the Columbia River.
+By the 1840s, salmon was being canned in North America in Maine and New Brunswick.
+American commercial salmon canneries had their origins in California, and in the northwest of the US, particularly on the Columbia River.
 They were never significant on the U.S. Atlantic coast.
 By the 1940s, the principal canneries had shifted to Alaska.